 (3) In March 2004, Japan Auto received a demand for the payment of municipal rates from Herzliya Municipality (hereinafter - the Municipality) for 2002-2003 in respect of the property that it owns.
 According to the Municipality, Japan Auto did not report to it for a change of owners of the property and therefore, Japan Auto is obliged to bear the amount owing for municipal rates for the said years, amounting to €103.
-According to Japan Auto, a notice regarding the change of property-holders was sent to the Municipality, both by the present tenants and by Japan Auto.
-A further claim of Japan Auto is that, in the agreement signed by Japan Auto and the previous tenant, there is a clause that enables the tenant to contract with a sub-tenant, such that at least, the present tenant should be considered as a sub-tenant.
+According to Japan Auto, a notice regarding the change of property-holders was sent to the Municipality, both by the present tenants and by Japan Auto and the previous tenant, there is a clause that enables the tenant to contract with a sub-tenant, such that at least, the present tenant should be considered as a sub-tenant.
 The municipal rates manager in the Municipality has rejected the understanding reached by Japan Auto on the matter and subsequently an appeal was submitted to the Municipal Rates Committee of the Municipality.

 As of the date of signing the financial statements, a preliminary meeting had been held before the Appeals Committee at the end of which the municipal rates manager noted that he would be willing to end the matter in a compromise in which Japan Auto would pay an amount lower that the sum which it was required to pay.
-The financial statements include a provision of €18 in respect of this demand.
+The financial statements include a provision of $\in$ 18 in respect of this demand.
 In the opinion of the Japan Auto management, the amount of the compromise to be determined will not exceed the said amount.